RohitRajendran/components/components/atoms/icons/TrashIcon/TrashIcon.md

 # TrashIcon Component

-The TrashIcon component creates a close icon using inline SVG.
+The TrashIcon component creates a trash icon using inline SVG.

 ## Example 🚀